lupyuen/lupyuen.github.io/src/mastodon.md

 # What's Next

-TODO: Next Article: We talk about __Git Bisect__ and how we auto-magically discover a Breaking Commit in NuttX.
+Next Article: We talk about __Git Bisect__ and how we auto-magically discover a Breaking Commit in NuttX.

 After That: What would NuttX Life be like without GitHub?
 We try out (self-hosted open-source) __Forgejo Git Forge__ with NuttX.